SimpleDataLabsInc/prophecy-docs/docs/package-hub/package-builder/gem-builder.md

 **How does Gembuilder work for projects aside from Python and Scala?** Package Hub supports re-usable components in SQL, for example, to create a Macro to use custom Jinja logic.
 A user can create a Custom Gem to be used within the same project using Macros.
 As of Prophecy Version 3.2, support for reusable components in SQL is in “beta” release.
 These are the limitations:

-1. A SQL project cannot be marked as package. so it wont show on package hub.
+1. A SQL project cannot be marked as package.
+Therefore, it won't show on package hub.
-2. User cannot reuse a model, Gem etc from one project to another for SQL projects.
+2. You cannot reuse a model or Gem from one project to another for SQL projects.